jnz8086/mruby_xors3d_bindings/README.md

 # xors_mrb_bind.h

-This is a Xors3d engine binding for [MRuby](https://github.com/mruby/mruby)
+This is a Xors3d engine binding for [MRuby](https://github.com/mruby/mruby).

+The example launcher (from the '/example' subfolder) might be useful for game prototyping, so [here you can download a prebuilt .exe](https://github.com/jnz8086/mruby_xors3d_bindings/releases/tag/0.1).

 Work in progress. (not really though)